sleeperengine/sleeperengine.github.io/src/content/gamepages/unseenmachine.md

 An outline shader is used to allow the player to see in total darkness.
 ## Sound Design
+3D sound is important to the player to get an idea of their sorroundings beyond of what they can see.
 ## Networking
 Unseen Machine relies on peer-to-peer networking.
 This eliminates the need for a server architecture.
 However players need to share a local network, or have the be conntected over a third party service such as [Steam's peer-to-peer networking](https://partner.steamgames.com/doc/features/multiplayer).